-Brain tumor diagnosis may be an involved process, given the complexity of brain cancer.
-Several brain tumor imaging or other tests may be necessary to get an accurate diagnosis.
-At Henry Ford, we have a team of specialized Neuro-pathologists, doctors specifically trained to interpret brain tumors.
-While brain tumor diagnosis and testing varies by individual, some common initial tests include:
+Brain tumor diagnosis can be an involved process, given the complexity of the brain.
+Several brain tumor tests may be necessary to get an accurate diagnosis, including imaging.
+At Henry Ford, we have a team of specialized neuro-pathologists, doctors specifically trained to diagnose brain tumors.

-If you are seeking a second opinion at the Hermelin Brain Tumor Center, we will review these initial test results and may order additional specialized tests, including a tumor biopsy (tissue sample).
+If you are seeking a second opinion at the Hermelin Brain Tumor Center, we will review initial test results and may order additional, specialized tests.

 Brain tumor symptoms